-G. OUTPUT ACTIVE STATE (OT)
+G. OUTPUT ACTIVE STATE

-The output active state command allows the Unidex 1 to be setup for an active high (H) or an active low (L) state.
+The output active state command allows the Unidex 1 to be setup for an active high (H) or an active low (L) state on opto-coupled outputs 01 through 04 (refer to section 8-5 C).